leelamadhav07/Task-Tracker/README.md

 Simply open todo.html in your browser

-Or use VS Code Live Server for better development experience
+Or use VS Code Live Server for live updates

 The frontend will interact with backend APIs in real-time.

-##🌟 Future Enhancements
+🌟 Future Enhancements

 ⏰ Add task scheduling (due dates, reminders)